-The IUAA has direct responsibility for the investigation and discipline (I&D) of its members, which are all professional accountants in Iraq, in accordance with Article 28 of the Law of Iraqi Union of Accountants and Auditors No. 185, 1969.
-The IUAA indicates that it established a Discipline Committee with the authority to monitor compliance with rules, regulations, and standards.
+IUAA has responsibility for the investigation and discipline (I&D) of its members, which are all professional accountants in Iraq, in accordance with Article 28 of the Law of Iraqi Union of Accountants and Auditors No. 185, 1969 (as amended in 1973).
+IUAA indicates that it established a Discipline Committee (DC) with the authority to monitor compliance with rules, regulations, and standards.
 Disciplinary decisions and sanctions are enforced by specialized courts, and in the case of serious crimes, by the Justice Council.

 SMO 7: International Financial Reporting Standards

-Lastly, IUAA reports to participate in the international standard-setting process through providing responses to Exposure Drafts issued by the IASB.
+Lastly, IUAA participates in the international standard-setting process by providing comments to exposure drafts.